SwimMac/swimmaccarolina.org/src/pages/lap-swim.md

 <ul>
     <li>No pets allowed in the facility unless service animals.</p>
     <li>You must sign in with the lifeguard and shower prior to entering the water.
 There are heated showers available on deck and in the locker rooms.</p>
-    <p><li>No one older than 5 years of age is allowed in the opposite gender’s bathrooms.</p>
+    <li>No one older than 5 years of age is allowed in the opposite gender’s bathrooms.</p>
-    <p><li>No children under 13 years of age may be left unsupervised anywhere in the facility unless participating in an organized SwimMAC program.</p>
+    <li>No children under 13 years of age may be left unsupervised anywhere in the facility unless participating in an organized SwimMAC program.</p>
-    <p><li>Only approved SwimMAC coaches and Swim School instructors are permitted to give lessons during lap swimming hours.
+    <li>Only approved SwimMAC coaches and Swim School instructors are permitted to give lessons during lap swimming hours.
 Private instruction or group lessons by those not employed by SwimMAC is prohibited.</p>
-    <p><li>Swimmers may ONLY use the designated lap swim lanes due to safety and other programs.</p>
+    <li>Swimmers may ONLY use the designated lap swim lanes due to safety and other programs.</p>
-    <p><li>Circle swimming is required when there are more than two swimmers in a lane.
+    <li>Circle swimming is required when there are more than two swimmers in a lane.
 Circle swimming means staying to the right of the black line and switching sides when you make your turn to keep the lane line on your right side.
 If there are only two swimmers in your lane you may opt to split the lane and stay on one side or the other.</p>

 </ul>